AI Powered Productivity System for Virtual Assistants: The Complete 5-Layer Framework (2026)

 Core AI Generation Layer

 Claude (Anthropic) — primary AI for long-form outputs: SOPs, project plans, detailed client briefs, meeting summaries, weekly reports with narrative structure.
 Superior to ChatGPT for following complex structured prompts with multiple output requirements.
-Use as the default AI for all prompt-based workflows.
+Use as the default AI for all prompt-based workflows and all Make HTTP module calls.

 ChatGPT (OpenAI) — primary AI for conversational refinement and quick drafts.
 Use for email drafts, quick triage analysis, and any use case where back-and-forth iteration produces better results than a single detailed prompt.